All Products

 from oss2.credentials import EnvironmentVariableCredentialsProvider

-# Use the AccessKey pair of the RAM user obtained from the environment variables to configure the access credentials.
+# Use the AccessKey pair of the RAM user obtained from the environment variables to configure access credentials.
+Note that ProviderAuthV4 indicates that the signature algorithm V4 is used.

 auth = oss2.ProviderAuthV4(EnvironmentVariableCredentialsProvider())